 Associate degree programs generally focus on giving students practical skills and information that they can immediately use in the workplace.
 With so many areas of specialization in criminal justice, earning an Associate’s degree is an ideal way to prepare for an entry-level career and further explore your education options.

 The cohesiveness of the Alabama criminal justice system has yielded remarkable results in recent years.
-The Alabama Law Enforcement Agency reports that overall crime dropped 5% in 2014, while the FBI indicates that Southern states saw a significant decrease in property crime and burglary (2016).
+The Alabama Law Enforcement Agency reports that overall crime dropped 3.1% in the first half of 2019, while the FBI indicates that Southern states saw a significant decrease in property crime and burglary (2019).

 Whether you want to work in corrections, policing, or the legal system, an associate degree provides a strong educational foundation for future career goals.

 Get more information on earning a criminal justice Associate’s degree by contacting Alabama schools below.

 At Alabama community colleges and technical schools, students can choose from a variety of criminal justice programs.
 While general criminal justice programs are widespread, many schools have specialized programs that focus on a specific career path or work setting.

 Associate degree options in Alabama include legal administrative assistant, criminal justice administration, fire science, paralegal, public safety communication, and homeland security.

 Homeland security is a field that has grown rapidly since international terrorism came to the forefront of American security threats.
 In this type of program, you may take courses like:

 - Risk Management and Analysis

 Specific requirements are determined by each school, but as a general rule, you should plan on completing an internship while earning an AA criminal justice degree.
 Spending a semester at a local criminal justice agency can be invaluable, both for the work experience you get and the possible professional connections you can make.